Mellanox/libvma/README.txt

 Use only 3 tuple rules for TCP, instead of using 5 tuple rules.
 This can improve performance for a server with listen socket which accept many connections.
+Default: 0 (Disable)

+VMA_UDP_3T_RULES
+This parameter can be relevant in case application uses connected udp sockets.
+3 tuple rules are used in hardware flow steering rule when the parameter is enabled and 5 tuple flow steering rule when it is disabled.
+Enabling this option can reduce hardware flow steering resources.
+But when it is disabled application might see benefits in latency and cycles per packet.
+Default: 1 (Enable)

 VMA_ETH_MC_L2_ONLY_RULES
 Use only L2 rules for Ethernet Multicast.